ibm-cloud-docs/containers/cs_cluster.md

     {: pre}
     Replace <em>&lt;my_cluster&gt;</em> with the name of the cluster that the logging configuration is in and <em>&lt;my_namespace&gt;</em> with the name of the namespace.

-### Configuring log forwarding for applications, worker nodes, the Kubernetes system component, and the Ingress controller
+### Configuring log forwarding for applications, worker nodes, the Kubernetes system component, and application load balancers
 {: #cs_configure_log_source_logs}

 By default, the {{site.data.keyword.containershort_notm}} forwards Docker container namespace logs to {{site.data.keyword.loganalysislong_notm}}.
-You can also configure log forwarding for other log sources, such as applications, worker nodes, Kubernetes clusters, and Ingress controllers.
+You can also configure log forwarding for other log sources, such as applications, worker nodes, Kubernetes clusters, and application load balancers.
 {:shortdesc}

 Review the following options for information about each log source.